 Although tools to measure patient-reported outcomes for cardiovascular disease do exist7, patient-reported outcome measures (PROMs) specific to hypertension are extremely limited.
 More hypertension-specific tools must be created to better understand the perspective of patients with hypertension.
 The proposal described here adds to the current literature by focusing on a set of quality improvement indicators that take what matters most to patients into account.
 The aim was to create a minimum Standard Set of patient-centered outcomes that can be used to measure the quality of care received by patients with hypertension in LMICs.
 However, it must be kept in mind that this Standard Set is only for those who access healthcare providers.
 This Standard Set will not lead to measurement of those in LMICs who are unaware of their hypertension or unable to afford a visit to a healthcare provider.

 The global representation of the WG allowed us to have input from experts with experience working in a wide variety of settings ranging from rural clinics in low-income countries to well-resourced tertiary hospitals in middle- and high-income countries.
 However, although the WG was composed of a diverse group, the response rate to the WG surveys varied, ranging from 70% to 82% for votes on outcomes and 62% to 85% for votes on case-mix variables.

+The outcome validation process with limited to a small group of patients attending a tertiary center in Nigeria.
+The intention was not to draw conclusions on the generalizability of these responses, but for the WG to use get a sense of whether any major categories had been missed during the literature review.

 We acknowledge the difficulties in recommending a Standard Set for use across LMICs, which are heterogeneous in terms of resources, biomedical beliefs, and patient-provider interaction.
 Considering that many LMICs lack vital registration systems15 and fewer than 40% of deaths worldwide are registered16, the WG acknowledges that cause of death may be difficult to ascertain in many low-resource settings.
 Although many of the PROMs recommended in the Standard Set have been translated and validated across multiple settings, this is not true for all of them.
 The proposed measures for health literacy, quality of life, beliefs about medications, and medication adherence have not been tested for reliability and validity in most LMICs and as such, their cultural relevance should be evaluated in studies that plan to address these outcomes.
 Due to the heterogeneity in the use of PROMs, both between and within countries, the Standard Set is flexible, allowing providers to include additional measures that are most appropriate for their practice in terms of affordability and familiarity.
 For example, the minimum Standard Set recommends measuring chronic kidney disease via urine dipstick; however, other tests may be used if resources allow.